 MTTR is calculated by dividing the total downtime caused by failures by the number of incidents.

 A lower MTTR indicates that the team can identify, troubleshoot, and resolve issues efficiently.
+Efficient processes for fixing bugs play a key role in reducing MTTR and improving overall software stability.
 And it’s a problem if it’s high.

 This metric measures the effectiveness of incident response processes and the ability of the system to return to operational status quickly.